×

 According to the Bureau of Labor Statistics, there were 47,990 nonfatal injury and illness cases among private-sector heavy and tractor-trailer truck drivers in 2019.

-Two main kinds of injuries are covered by workers’ compensation: occupational injuries or illnesses and traumatic injuries.
+Two main kinds of injuries are covered by workers’ compensation: occupational injuries, illnesses, traumatic injuries, and other injuries.

 A traumatic injury can be anything from a slight concussion to a spinal cord injury, amputation, or traumatic brain injury.
 Some types of truck accidents that often result in traumatic injuries include underride accidents, rollovers, unsecured loads, etc.